-They remained stayed in the classroom: Narratives of outstanding teaching students
+They stayed in the classroom: Narratives of outstanding student teachers

 Introduction

-A few years ago, as I began to be involved when I was in my first steps in teacher training, I was invited to lecture before an audience consisting of the heads of teacherthe directors of the colleges of education.
-At that the time, I had just finished a researchcompleted a study of teachers to find ascertain out where to what they attributedthey acquired their pedagogical professionalism.
-The findings of the study surprised me greatly, very much, since as none of the teachers claimed that his their professionalism comes derived from their teacher-training institution.
-Moreover, their comments on their training institution indicated clear dissatisfaction regardingwith their professional were not satisfying at all. preparation.
-However, I was surprised to notice I was surprised that the college directors heads were appeared very attentive, and after I finished completed the lecture, some of them approached me to tell me how appreciative they were of my talk.with warm words.
-I was truly surprised by their reaction.
-I wondered and dumbfounded byhow to explain the fact that they received openly accepted with great openness these difficult argumentsdiscouraging conclusions, all the while I brought to those who are carrying out a training policy that they themselves are were convinced is was clearly not clearly ineffective.
-A review ofPerusing professional journals has taught me that many scholars and practitioners engaging, which engaged in teacher training,training bring present similar research evidence, which indicates indicating the failure of teachers training programs.
-Surprisingly many of them had have senior academic positions, and were have themselves been involved instrumental in some of teacher training programs.
-How then, can we explain the fact that despite their awareness there is no significant forindication of real significant change in teacher training?
+A few years ago, as I began to be involved in teacher training, I was invited to lecture before an audience consisting of the heads of teacher colleges.
+At the time, I had just completed a study of teachers to ascertain to what they attributed their pedagogical professionalism.
+The findings of the study surprised me greatly, as none of the interviewed teachers claimed that their professionalism derived from their teacher-training institution.
+Moreover, their comments on their training indicated clear dissatisfaction with their professional preparation.
+However, I was surprised to notice that the college heads appeared very attentive, and after I completed the lecture, some of them approached me to tell me how appreciative they were of my talk.
+I was truly surprised by their reaction and dumbfounded by the fact that they openly accepted these discouraging conclusions, all the while carrying out a training policy that they themselves were convinced was clearly ineffective.
+Perusing professional journals has taught me that many scholars and practitioners engaging in teacher training present research evidence indicating the failure of teacher training programs.
+Surprisingly, many of them have senior academic positions, and have themselves been instrumental in some teacher training programs.
+How, then, can we explain the fact that despite their awareness, there is no indication of significant change in teacher training?

-In order to evaluate the effectiveness of teacher training programs it is suitable to use two main criteria are commonly adopted employed .
-The first relates to the graduates' degree of satisfaction of the graduateswith the program.
-According to many several studies, a lot of, many graduates believe that their training programs are did not adequately prepare them enough tofor the real world of instructionteaching.
+In order to evaluate the effectiveness of teacher training programs, two main criteria are commonly adopted.
+The first relates to the graduates' degree of satisfaction with the program.
+According to several studies, many graduates believe that their training programs did not adequately prepare them for the real world of teaching.
 The second criterion concerns the degree of perseverance in the teaching profession.
-Many Considerable research research has taught us that almost half of the teacher-training graduates of the training programs leave the profession field within five years of having completedcompleting their studies.
-It seems, therefore, that more than providing an answer to the question of where and how the teachers learned acquired their professionalism, we have clear testimony evidence from teacher-training graduates regarding of the training institutions where they did not learn to be teachers.
+Considerable research has taught us that almost half of teacher-training graduates leave the field within five years of having completed their studies.
+It seems, therefore, that more than providing an answer to the question of where and how teachers acquired their professionalism, we have clear evidence from teacher-training graduates regarding where they did not learn to be teachers.